How to make your Puppy

 to the point that your dog does not seem to be responding.
 You would then be left wondering if this dog is deaf or

 is purposely doing this to piss me off.

-Despite of all the challenges of training a puppy, you should always
+Despite of all the challenges of training a puppy, you

-it’s the alpha male in your household and may make you do things you purposely hate.
+think that it’s the alpha male in your household and may make you do things you purposely hate.

 Psychologically, his personality begins to unfold and

 individual traits of character appear.
 An attentive owner can help by giving each puppy the type of handling best

 suited to his temperament, which is apt to remain the same.
 This is considered the critical "socialization" period,

 during which human contacts are vital in order to avoid man-shyness later on.
 But canine contacts are important